 Barefoot Wooden Boats participated in all 6 of the Shipyard Raids, and the inaugural R2AK.
-With a thirst for more of this kind of adventure and with interest in small-boat voyaging at an all time high, Barefoot Wooden Boats has put together the 2018 Barefoot Raid.
+With a thirst for more of this kind of adventure and with interest in small-boat voyaging at an all time high, Barefoot Wooden Boats, and the BCTSCA, have put together the 2018 Barefoot Raid.

 The Salish Sea is renowned as one of the most majestic waterways in the world.
 We hope you’ll join us in exploring this diverse natural beauty.